wp-plugins/foliopress-wysiwyg/readme.txt

 You can customize the styling dropdown.

-= Your plugin is not working, all I can see it this: > Parse error: syntax error, unexpected T_CONST, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in {your web root}/wp-content/plugins/foliopress-wysiwyg/foliopress-wysiwyg-class.php on line 96 =
+= Your plugin is not working, all I can see it this: =

+> Parse error: syntax error, unexpected T_CONST, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in {your web root}/wp-content/plugins/foliopress-wysiwyg/foliopress-wysiwyg-class.php on line 96

 Contact your webhost to switch you to PHP 5, you are probably still running on obsolete PHP 4.

 = I get a ugly message like this one: =

 > Warning: mkdir() [function.mkdir]: Permission denied in /home/... ..../wp-content/plugins/foliopress-wysiwyg/fckeditor/editor/plugins/kfm/initialise.php on line 172
+s
 Make sure your /images directory has the 777 permissions.
 755 can be enough too, depending on your PHP configuration (PHP Fast CGI).

 = I get the paste as plain text dialogue box whenever I try to paste with Ctrl + V into a post. =